cloudnative-pg/cloudnative-pg/docs/src/faq.md

 single entry point (the so-called PID 1 process).

 In Kubernetes terms, the application is referred to as workload.
-Workloads can be stateless like a web application or stateful like a database.
+Workloads can be stateless like a web application server or stateful like a database.
 Mapping this concept to PostgreSQL, an immutable application container is a single "postgres" process that is running and tied to a single and specific version - the one in the immutable